sylmarien/easybuild-modules/README.md

 # Description

 This python script automatically a list of software defined in a YAML file.
+Now integreted in RESIF.

 # Usage